pinellolab/CRISPRlungo/README.md

 # CRISPRlungo
-Genome Editing Analysis of Long UNidirectional sequencing for GenOme Rearrangements
+Genome Editing AnaLysis of UNidirectional sequencing for GenOme rearrangements

 CRISPRlungo enables the analysis of single-anchor amplicon sequencing data through quantifying complex genome editing outcomes, identifying novel cut points, and using a biologically-aware alignment method to precisely measure small insertions and deletions.